netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 For **System** notification methods, the destination of the channel will be a target that usually isn't specific to a single user, e.g. slack channel.

-These notification methods allow for fine-grain rule settings to be done by administrators and more than one configuration can exist for them since.
-You can specify different targets depending on Room or Notification level settings.
+Administrators can define granular notification rules for these methods.
+This allows for flexible configurations, where you can specify different notification targets based on Space/Room or desired notification level.

 Some examples of such notification methods are: Webhook, PagerDuty, Slack.